merenlab/anvio/anvio/docs/workflows/trnaseq.md

 | ecoli_B1_DM | demethylase | FASTA/ecoli_B1_DM.fa.gz |

 Note that barcodes and other sequence prefixes should already be trimmed from FASTA sequences.

+## Logs

+Workflow logs will be under `00_LOGS` unless you renamed `LOGS_DIR` in your config.
+Logs are organized by rule name, so a sample-specific tRNA-seq run may write to a path such as `00_LOGS/anvi_trnaseq/ecoli_A1_noDM.log`.
+The workflow also writes `00_LOGS/trnaseq-workflow-manifest.tsv`, a tab-delimited file that records job status and points to the relevant rule log.